ponylang/ponylang-website/docs/blog/posts/last-week-in-pony-101418.md

 - Pony is now a member project of [Open Collective](https://opencollective.com).
 Interested in helping us pay for hosting and other bills?
 We'd certainly love you for it.
 [Become a contributor today](https://opencollective.com/ponyc).

 We've been quite pleased with the response.
-Thank you everyone. @jemc and @SeanTAllen have already started work on putting your donations to use in the form of a Pony library and documentation repository that will live at [https://main.actor](https://main.actor) (nothing there yet).
+Thank you everyone. @jemc and @SeanTAllen have already started work on putting your donations to use in the form of a Pony library and documentation repository that will live at `main.actor` (nothing there yet).
 Thank you to all our contributors so far.
 And thank you to everyone who sees this and signs up to help Pony.
 Y'all rock.

 ## News and Blog Posts